SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 even if scoping and access control would otherwise permit it --- any access to the original creates a conflict.

+..
+XXX Probably only want one of the two examples below.

 For example::

     var i = 1